 Humanity & Inclusion UK advocates for the inclusion of disabled and vulnerable people in humanitarian aid and development contexts.
 Our work is focussed on enabling the UK Department for International Development (DFID) to become world leaders on disability inclusion.

 HI prides itself on its work to develop organisational learning, and to spread good practice and innovation.
-Jointly with our colleagues in France, we manage Source, an international online resource centre on disability and inclusion, which provides free access to key resources, tools, manuals and policy papers across development and humanitarian contexts.
+Jointly with our colleagues in HI France, we manage Source, an international online resource centre on disability and inclusion, which provides free access to key resources, tools, manuals and policy papers across development and humanitarian contexts.

-Humanity & Inclusion UK works with local clubs, community groups, schools, and individuals across the UK to raise awareness about the devastating effects on civilians of landmines, cluster munitions and other explosive weapons.
+Humanity & Inclusion UK campaigns with local clubs, community groups, schools, and individuals across the UK to raise awareness about the devastating effects on civilians of landmines, cluster munitions and other explosive weapons.
 We continue to build support for our global Stop Bombing Civilians petition, calling on the UK and all states to commit to ending the use of explosive weapons in populated areas.

 Humanity & Inclusion UK is positive about employing disabled people and is proud to be accredited as a Disability Confident Employer.
 Find out more about working with us.